brennanbrown/stars/index.md

 ## Liquid

 - [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc) - A GitHub Pages compatible Table of Contents generator without a plugin or JavaScript :octocat:
+- [allejo/jekyll-anchor-headings](https://github.com/allejo/jekyll-anchor-headings) - A GitHub Pages compatible way of adding anchors to your headings without a plug-in or JavaScript :octocat:
 - [cfjedimaster/eleventy-blog-guide](https://github.com/cfjedimaster/eleventy-blog-guide) - The repository for my guide on building a blog with Eleventy

 ## Makefile